-Valuation process
+Valuation process - continued

-The valuation of the MIA and VCP properties is based on the present value of ground rents up to the expiry of the temporary emphyteutical grants and the estimated freehold value thereafter discounted to present value.
-The fair value of investment property is calculated with reference to the cash flows receivable by the Company in terms of its contractual agreements, discounted to present value as at 31 December 2015.
 The discount rate is based on the yield to maturity on the longest term available MGS (Malta Government Stock) in issue as at year end plus a premium reflecting the risk inherent in the underlying cash flows.

-In view of the variation in the MGS benchmark referred to above during the year ended 31 December 2015, a fair value gain of €11,609,000 (2014: €15,685,686) has been recognised in these financial statements during this year.
+In view of the variation in the MGS benchmark referred to above during the year ended 31 December 2016, a fair value gain of \in 3,015,000 (2015: \in 11,609,000) has been recognised in these financial statements during this year.

-In accordance with the fair value measurement hierarchy explained above the significant unobservable inputs applied in the valuation of the Company's assets are the following:
+In accordance with the fair value measurement hierarchy explained above, the significant unobservable inputs applied in the valuation of the Company's assets are the following:

-- Ground rent, as contractually agreed which for 2016 is estimated at €1.8 million (2014: €1.8 million); - Growth rate, as contractually agreed at an average of 2.7% p.a. represents the estimated average growth of the Company's rentals; - Discount rate of 5.20% (2014: 5.82%) based on the long-term risk-free rate of return and a specific risk premium for the individual property being valued taking into account factors such as, property illiquidity, management limitations, type, size and location of property, competition, future uncertainty, counter-party risks and resource risks.
+- Ground rent, as contractually agreed which for 2016 is estimated at €1.8 million (2015: €1.8 million); - Growth rate, as contractually agreed at an average of 2.5% p.a. represents the estimated average growth of the Company's rentals; - Discount rate of 5.14% (2015: 5.20%) based on the long-term risk-free rate of return and a specific risk premium for the individual property being valued taking into account factors such as, property illiquidity, management limitations, type, size and location of property, competition, future uncertainty, counter-party risks and resource risks.